SupaFuzz/noice.js/Documentation/noiceRemedyAPI.md

-    in the real world, the browser would disallow any connection not on the same hostname and port, which means you'll likely need a reverse proxy from the webserver that serves this to the jetty server on your arserver.
+    in the real world, the browser would disallow any connection not on the same hostname and port, which means you'll likely need a reverse proxy from the webserver that serves code referencing this library,
+    to the jetty server on your arserver.
 You will need to give said reverse proxy a path.
 This is what the `proxyPath` argument is for.

     so really it'll be like this
 */